 - Introduction To ROBS Specialist Saved The Client Money

-- Acquistion Strutured To Overcome Customer Concentration Risk
+- Acquisition Strutured To Overcome Customer Concentration Risk

 - Ten-Year 7(a) Loan Provided Best Cash Flow Option And Overcame Collateral Shortfall